kyazdani42/dotfiles/post_install.md

-change font size depending on your screen resolution in
+**change font sizes depending on your screen resolution in**
 - Xresources (*Xft.dpi,*Xft.font)
-- config/polybar/config (line 31, line 50-52)
+- config/polybar/config
-- config/alacritty/alacritty.yml (line 119)
+- config/alacritty/alacritty.yml

-add plugins through :CocInstall in neovim
+- Also some tweaks to do in .profile with dpi, qt and gtk scales

+**install hunter0 (file manager)**\
-install hunter0 (file manager) install cquery for C lsp install rust and the toolchain
+**install rust and the toolchain**